bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 be honed, through their survival, into complex systems with staunch opinions and a powerful force of will.

-If we lived in a universe made from experience and agency, we would expect to see no boundary where they emerge.
+If we lived in a realm of experience and agency, we would expect to see no boundary where they emerge.
 No matter how hard we look, or how strongly we believe there is one, agency should extend all the way to the bottom.
 The will to move would be present (though less coordinated) in not just organisms without nervous systems, but also within their cytoplasm.
-An amoeba's pseudopods would extend and retract with an apparent intent, and white blood cells might chase invaders with apparent urgency[^blood].
+An amoeba's pseudopods should extend and retract with an apparent intent, and white blood cells might chase invaders with apparent urgency[^blood].
 If Brownian motion is choice, then we should not be surprised to see the inner workings of cells show an eerie similarity to creatures at larger scales[^cells].
-And it should apply across scales of time too; viewed at high speed, plants would writhe and thrash around as they struggle to survive[^brambles].
-Such anthropomorphisms do not meet the high bar of scientific proof, yet these observations provide clues, ones that once seen, are very difficult to unsee.
+And it should apply across the scale of time too; viewed at high speed, plants might writhe and thrash around like animals struggling to survive[^brambles].
+Such anthropomorphisms do not meet the high bar of scientific proof, yet these observations provide clues that once seen, are very difficult to unsee.

 ## Supernatural Selection

-There's no reason why animals with brains couldn't evolve in a deterministic universe, digital simulations suggest that they would.
-But in such systems - ones without free will - there are no selection pressures to ratchet up a complexity of mind.
+There's no reason why animals with brains couldn't evolve in a deterministic universe, digital simulations suggest that they would[^conway].
+But in such systems - ones without free will - there are no selection pressures to ratchet up the complexity of mind, the richness of subjective experience.
 So what would evolve is control-calculation organs rather than feeling-about-moving ones.
+And while a sufficiently complex chooser may choose to calculate, there is no type of calculator that can calculate to choose.

 Deterministic models like computationalism and mathematical functionalism are free from will, and so offer no causal mechanism through which mind can evolve.